davyranger/bolt_chatbot/README.md

 # to push to azure container registry from your local machine

-docker build -t careerapp.azurecr.io/cloud-career-roadmap-generator:latest .
+docker build -t boltslackbotcontainerregistry.azurecr.io/cloud-career-roadmap-generator:latest .

-docker push careerapp.azurecr.io/cloud-career-roadmap-generator:latest
+docker push boltslackbotcontainerregistry.azurecr.io/cloud-career-roadmap-generator:latest

-docker pull careerapp.azurecr.io/cloud-career-roadmap-generator:latest
+docker pull boltslackbotcontainerregistry.azurecr.io/cloud-career-roadmap-generator:latest

+# if the image is not on the local machine it will be pulled from the acr

+docker run -p 3000:3000 -e SLACK_BOT_TOKEN=$SLACK_BOT_TOKEN -e SLACK_APP_TOKEN=$SLACK_APP_TOKEN boltslackbotcontainerregistry.azurecr.io/slack-bot:latest